 Kings Cross is rich in history and has been through many ups and downs.
 It was opened during the height of the industrial era but the disastrous impacts of the two World Wars left the railway station almost abandoned as freight fell into decline during this turmoil time.
 This impacted the once industrial surroundings in a disastrous manner and in 1980's Kings Cross became well known as a red light district.
 But with the changing times, Kings Cross has once again established itself as one of the up and coming trendy neighborhoods of London.

-Heritage highlights around Kings Cross St Pancras:
+Heritage highlights around Kings Cross St Pancras

+The German Gymnasium – This is the first purpose-built gymnasium in the United Kingdom.
+Built-in 1864 by the London German community, this gymnasium has now been transformed into a fine dining restaurant and bar.
 Gasholder No.8 – This used to be one of the biggest gasholder guide frames at Kings Cross, which has now been converted into a park.
 By day, Gasholder park is a place to play and hold games, while at night the park is lit with subtle lighting making it an ideal location for events.
+The Granary – Back in the days the Granary building was mainly used to store wheat and grain for the London bakers.
+Today it has been transformed to house the world famous arts college – Central Saint Martins.

-Camely Street nature park – this nature park is just a stone’s throw away from Kings Cross St. Pancras station.
+Listed below are a few places where you can enjoy a bit of green nature in this once industrial area: Gasholder No.8 – as mentioned above, this former gasholder is now a luscious new park.
+Camely Street nature park – this nature park is just a stone's throw away from Kings Cross Kings Cross left Luggage.
 This reserve was created from a wasteland and it now includes ponds and marshy areas with rich and diverse wildlife.
+Skip Garden – this is a community project that has succeeded in building a sustainable urban garden full of wildflowers, vegetables, and herbs, using recycled materials.

 Granary square is home to more than 1000 choreographed dancing water fountains, where you can dip your toes or just splash around during the summer or any other day of the year.